The Graph Laplacian: Spectral Graph Theory Explained Simply

 What Eigenvalues Tell You

-• Number of zero eigenvalues = number of connected components.
-A graph with 3 disconnected clusters has 3 zero eigenvalues.
+- The multiplicity of eigenvalue \(0\) = the number of connected components.
+A graph with 3 disconnected clusters has exactly 3 zero eigenvalues.

-• λ₂ (the algebraic connectivity or Fiedler value): close to 0 means the graph is barely connected; large means it’s well-connected and hard to cut.
+- \(\lambda_2\) (the algebraic connectivity or Fiedler value): zero when the graph is disconnected; close to \(0\) means barely connected; large means well-connected and hard to cut.

 From Laplacian to GCN